 Our History

 The history of Day & Carter Mortuary of Bedford, Indiana dates back to 1889 when Fred Benzel and August Splitgerber established a furniture and undertaking business.
-We stand behind our reputation and will continue to serve our community with the values instilled by our funeral directors.

 In 1892, the business was moved from its original location on 15th street to the public square and was taken over by new owners, Mr. Hodge and Mr. Walter Day.
 In 1898, Walter Day and J.F.
 Hamer began operating as Hamer & Day.